 Read about performance and high availability considerations for Agent Pacing Service.

 Multiple actively running pacing nodes can belong to the same pacing cluster.
-Under normal conditions, there is only one master pacing node that provides pacing target information to Altocloud.
+Under normal conditions, there is only one master pacing node that provides pacing target information to Genesys Predictive Engagement.
 All pacing nodes are interconnected, and they self-determine which is the master pacing node based on an internal election algorithm.

 Problems may occur if the roundtrip of the HTTP package reaches the timeout limit or the pacing refresh period.
 If you experience performance problems, try tuning your network bandwidth or reducing the number of pacing targets.